Get Involved: Become a Volunteer

 DEI Working Group: The DEI Working Group exists to provide leadership on diversity, equity and inclusion (DEI) for FICP and the profession.
 The group will identify opportunities, develop resources and promote best practices with regard to DEI for the FICP Community to position the association as an industry leader.
 This working group focuses on improving diversity and a sense of belonging within FICP.

-Time Commitment: One to two hours per month; participation includes virtual working group calls (about 4x per year) and designated working group tasks.
+Time Commitment: One to two hours per month; participation includes virtual working group calls (about four times per year) and designated working group tasks.

 FICP Chat Facilitators: The FICP Chat Facilitators lead up to six online discussions throughout the year.
 Facilitators should encourage balanced participation, ensure respectful dialogue, facilitate discussions that include diverse viewpoints and manage biases that may arise.
 Content is advised by the Education Committee; facilitators develop the discussion topics.
 Meeting/discussion facilitation experience is preferred for this role.